susanodii/values-and-variables-in-JavaScript/variables.md

 ### Introduction

 JavaScript is a high level programming langugage that can be used in web development, mobile development, building games and other other areas of software development.
-Values and vareables are one of the fundamental concepts in JavaScript that when used properly, can help you to write clean and efficent JavaScript codes.
+Values and variables are one of the fundamental concepts in JavaScript that when used properly, can help you to write clean and efficent and maintainable codes.

 In this article, you will learn about values and variables in JavaScript with detailed examples and best practices best practices for naming variables in JavaScript.

 ### What are values in JavaScript

-Values are the smallest unit of imformation in JavaScript.
+Values are the smallest unit of information in JavaScript.
 Every piece of data in JavaScript are considered to contain a value.
 For example,
 "Susan" is a value.
 If you want to see this value in the console, type :

 ```